Frankasaurus/My-Obsidian-Vault/Campaigns/StracciaD&D 2/Characters/Inactive/Kénos.md

 ## Before the campaign
 Kénos was created in Larchenia by a greedy temple leader, who crafted Kenos under the noses of two other leaders, hoping it would become a mighty creation aligning with his deceptive and deceitful personality.
 Unfortunately, the experiment failed, and Kénos was abandoned and neglected, even though she was built with an experimental anti-gravity type of precious metal called Dusfex.
 One infiltrator knew differently, a sage, who associated with Kénos within the temple, teaching her about the world and Teokharis.

 Kénos embarked on the path of adventurers in search of an identity; she wants to live a life, not remain a machine, and seeks a way to become human.
 She only claims to be on a crusade, as it sounds less conspicuous.
 Her journey has taken her from the East to the West of Drav-Modesta, then onward to the Western continents.
-Upon arriving in Telack, she continued her journey with a troupe of [[Party|strangers]].
+Upon arriving in Telack, she continued her journey with a troupe of [[Party (C2)|strangers]].
 ## Adventures
 > TODO
 # Relationships